BeatrizElena/Readi-API/ready-server-process-notes.md

 -   `bin/rails db` opens your database client and loads the correct database.
 -   `bin/rails server` starts the API.
 -   `scripts/*.sh` run various `curl` commands to test the API.
 See below.
+-   `sql -l` to see a list of databases that I have created.

 <!-- TODO -   `rake nag` checks your code style. -->
 <!-- TODO -   `rake lint` checks your code for syntax errors. -->

 ## API

-Use this as the basis for your own API documentation.
-Add a new third-level heading for your custom entities, and follow the pattern provided for the built-in user authentication documentation.
+Use this documentation as the basis for my own API documentation.
+Add a new third-level heading for my custom entities, and follow the pattern provided for the built-in user authentication documentation.

-Scripts are included in [`scripts`](scripts) to test built-in actions.
-Add your own scripts to test your custom API.
-As an alternative, you can write automated tests in RSpec to test your API.

 ### Authentication